ModeEffect/subscriber-discounts-for-woocommerce/readme.txt

 Replace yourdomain.com with your actual website domain, and replace xxxxxxxxxxxx with the ActiveCampaign Key entered in the plugin settings.

 == Changelog ==
+= 1.4.0 =
+* New: Included ability to apply coupon to specific products or product categories, and exclude the coupon from use with specific products or product categories.
 = 1.3.2 =
 * Updated WooCommerce and WordPress tested up to version.
 = 1.3.1 =